 High levels of LDL (known as “bad” cholesterol) can build up in arteries of the body.
 HDL is referred to as the “good” kind of cholesterol because it takes cholesterol from other parts of the body to your liver, which removes cholesterol from your body and helps manage it.

-Having high LDL cholesterol can build up on the artery walls and cause a narrowing of the arteries.
-This can limit the flow of blood to and from your heart and brain, which can lead to a heart attack or stroke.
+If an artery is inflamed, the body uses a combination of LDL cholesterol, fats, and calcium, among other substances, to form plaque.
+Plaque can build up on the artery walls and cause a narrowing of the arteries.
+This can limit the flow of blood to and from your heart and brain.
+If the plaque ruptures, the body works to clot the rupture, which may lead to a blocked artery.
+The end result could be a heart attack or stroke.

 Know your cholesterol levels

 Simple blood tests can help keep tabs on your cholesterol levels.
 Here’s how to interpret the results: